 - Coaching the existing team: A new employee usually means a change in the team dynamic—as it should.
 Hiring diverse talent means that you’ll have different perspectives and communication styles.
 Coach your team to embrace these changes, and have empathy for one another.

 Final Thoughts on Diversity and Inclusion Best Practices

 Diversity and inclusion should be considered an ongoing initiative, and the journey won’t be the same for any two organizations.
 Let your employees lead the way.
+(Consider sharing these diversity and inclusion quotes with your team to get the conversation started.)
 Survey them early and often to gather feedback and prioritize initiatives, then set goals and get to work on achieving them.
 Celebrate your wins as a team, and continue the work of creating a diverse and inclusive workplace.
 The sooner you begin, the easier it will be.
 So, what are you waiting for?